Aliases for MUC5B Gene

 GeneCards Summary for MUC5B Gene

 MUC5B (Mucin 5B, Oligomeric Mucus/Gel-Forming) is a Protein Coding gene.
 Diseases associated with MUC5B include Pulmonary Fibrosis, Idiopathic and Pneumonia.
-Among its related pathways are Diseases associated with O-glycosylation of proteins and Defective GALNT12 causes colorectal cancer 1 (CRCS1).
+Among its related pathways are Immune System and HIV Life Cycle.
 An important paralog of this gene is MUC5AC.

 UniProtKB/Swiss-Prot for MUC5B Gene